2

 hello world!!!!!!!!!!

-Snippet 2.1: getting started with the Ammonite Scala REPL
+Snippet 2.1: getting started with the Scala REPL

 In this chapter, we will set up a simple Scala programming environment, giving you the ability to write, run, and test your Scala code.
 We will use this setup throughout the rest of the book.
 It will be a simple setup, but enough so you can get productive immediately with the Scala language.

 Setting up your development environment is a crucial step in learning a new programming language.
 Make sure you get the setup in this chapter working.
-If you have issues, come to the online chat room https://www.handsonscala.com/chat to get help resolving them so you can proceed with the rest of the book in peace without tooling-related distractions.
+If you have issues, come to the online discussions at https://github.com/handsonscala/handsonscala/issues/2 to get help resolving them so you can proceed with the rest of the book in peace without tooling-related distractions.

-If you are on Windows, the easiest way to get started using Scala is to use the Windows Subsystem for Linux 2 (WSL2) to provide a unix-like environment to run your code in.
+If you are on Windows, the easiest way to follow along this book is to use the Windows Subsystem for Linux 2 (WSL2) to provide a unix-like environment to run your code in.
 This can be done by following the documentation on the Microsoft website:

 $ cd /mnt/c